Wage Garnishment in Tennessee

 How To Stop a Garnishment in Tennessee

-Most wage garnishments continue until either the debt has been paid through garnishment or you pay the debt off directly.
-Tennessee offers one additional option.
-Under Tennessee law, you can ask the court for a payment plan that will allow you to make direct payments instead of having your wages garnished.
+Wage garnishments usually continue until the full debt is paid off.
+But Tennessee gives you another option.
+State law allows you to ask the court for a payment plan so you can make direct payments instead of having money taken from your paycheck.

-Bankruptcy can also stop wage garnishments.
-When most bankruptcy cases are filed, the court enters an order called an automatic stay, which freezes debt collection activity, including wage garnishments.
-The automatic stay is temporary.
-But, bankruptcy may permanently end the garnishment.
+Once you file a bankruptcy case, the court enters an order called an automatic stay, which stops debt collection activity, including wage garnishments.

 In a successful Chapter 7 bankruptcy case, most unsecured debts are wiped out.
 That includes credit card debt, payday loans, medical bills, old rent and utility bills, and more.
 If the debt is discharged, the garnishment is gone for good.

 Upsolve offers a free tool that can help you file Chapter 7 bankruptcy without a bankruptcy attorney.
-Find out if you qualify.
+Upsolve is a nonprofit that's helped over 18,000 people get rid of more than $840 million of debt.

 Are There Any Resources for People Facing Wage Garnishment in Tennessee?